mhguo1/TRAPD/README.md

 	'>=' : greater than or equal to
  	 '=' : equals
   	'!=' : does not equal
+	"in": in

  Note that these criteria MUST be surrounded by double quotation marks!
+ Also, note that if you use the "in" operator, you should include a list of test values enclosed by parentheses (e.g., "annotation[in](missense,nonsense,frameshift)"

 Some examples:
 --includeinfo "AC[<]5" #Filters in variants with Allele count (AC) less than five